DIY Guide to House Paints, Primers, and Solvents

 - -mix more than you can immediately use

 Glaze is a translucent liquid that mixes with colorant to create a see-through finish.
 It is used for faux finishes such as wood graining and sponging.
 Glaze dries slower than paint, allowing time to manipulate the finish to create different effects.
-It is available in alkyd-base and latex.
+It is available in alkyd-based and latex.
 See Painting Glaze and Faux Techniques for more.

 A water-based coating made with acrylic and vinyl binders that fuse together as it dries, creating a film that remains flexible over the life of the finish.
-While acrylic and vinyl are both used to make latex paint, the best of these is acrylic for improved adhesion, coverage and resistance to fading and mildew, these advantages mean acrylic latex requires less maintenance and repainting.
+While acrylic and vinyl are both used to make latex paint, the best of these is acrylic for improved adhesion, coverage, and resistance to fading and mildew.
+These advantages mean acrylic latex requires less maintenance and repainting.

 - -all surfaces around the house except iron and steel

 - -apply outside when temperatures will fall below 50° within 48 hours

 - -cover with an oil or alkyd coating, they will peel

 - -apply over oil or alkyd without washing first

 This paint is made using linseed oil as the vehicle and has been mostly replaced by alkyd because of its lower odor.
 It tends to chalk off with exposure to the elements, creating a powdery residue on the surface that must be washed away before re-coating.
 It also doesn't breathe well and will tend to block moisture passing through wall surfaces.
 This can result in checking and peeling.
 Oil tends to becomes brittle over time making it a poor choice for coating over latex which remains flexible.
 This can cause the oil top coat to peel as the latex moves and the oil doesn't.
 Thin and clean up with mineral spirits or turpentine.